Expat Living in Surakarta, Solo, Central Java

 Chinese food – try Hi Lai, Jl Adi Sucipto on the way to the airport (expensive, but nice food and an amazing ceiling in the restaurant), Diamond on Jl Slamet Riyadi (big, medium priced), Rado on Jl Raya Solo Baru (small, but allegedly the best dimsum in Solo).
 My favorite, Tio Ciu, just around the corner from the Novotel on Slamet Riyadi has great food at very reasonable prices and the cheapest beer in town.

-Indian Food – Manir’s Happy Restaurant, on Jl Hasanuddin has Indian food, cold beer, a computer hot spot and sports TV.
-On Tuesdays and Thursday nights there might be a small crowd interested in playing Backgammon.
+Indian Food – Manir’s Family Kitchen, on Jl Kantil 4 (not far from Solo Paragon but a little hard to find) has Indian food, cold beer, a computer hot spot and sports TV.

 Italian food – O Solo Mio, Jl Slamet Riyadi right opposite Novotel.
 Look for the yellow gates, the yellow flags and the yellow becaks.
 Undoubtedly one of the best restaurants in Solo, with a full bar license, real wood oven pizzas, friendly and efficient staff and great food.

 Oh la Vita, Jl.
 Tirtosari 11 is specialized on all ranges of pasta, cheaper priced than Solo Mio and equally good.

 Papa Ron’s Pizzeria on Jl.
 Gatot Subroto 222, according to the writer’s opinion the better alternative to Pizza Hut, with special offers every Tuesday night, buy one large Pizza, get one free.